Terracotta-OSS/jira-site/issues/EHC-33.md

 <div markdown="1" class="comment">

-Also adding a CHANNEL\1NAME property seems like a good enhancement.
+Also adding a CHANNEL\_NAME property seems like a good enhancement.
 It would simply get added to the cluster name resolution logic:

 ```